Join the Hedgefolk Apprenticeship

 And if that’s what you’ve been craving—welcome home.

-🌾 Embodied confidence in your craft — trust your hands, your intuition, and your knowledge to carry the medicine forward.
+- Embodied Craft Confidence — learn to trust your intuition, your hands, and your knowledge to carry herbal medicine forward with assurance.

 🌸 Beltane (May)